marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 * Mar-24-R: Generalized Linear Models (GLMs) and Polynomial regression
     * :cyclone: You will see how polynomial regression can be recast as an ordinary linear regression.
     * :cyclone: You will see how to use a GLM for Poisson and Logistic regression.
-    * :pencil2: Regression :alarm_clock: due Apr-01-F
+    * :pencil2: Regression and GLMs :alarm_clock: due Apr-01-F
 ---
 * Mar-29-T: Underfitting vs. overfitting and cross validation
     * :cyclone: Bias/Variance tradeoff